1st February 2019

 Internal convenience/expediency will become secondary to customer convenience/expediency.

 2. Open UI will become an increasing reality

-Platform-to-platform integrations have traditionally been achieved via data-transfer and/or action instruction using APIs (or equivalent).
+Platform-to-platform integrations have traditionally been achieved via data-transfer and/or action instruction using APIs (or API connectors).
 The concept of plug-ins has existed for a while but hasn’t been adopted deeply in Cloud SaaS applications.

 Whether via plug-ins, or other methods, we believe that we will start to see a trend for ‘Open UI’ – the ability to directly trigger and/or activate other applications from within another third party application’s UI.

 It requires a mind-set change within the SaaS providers themselves (and of course platform and security developments) but we believe that customers are increasingly demanding the capacity to trigger applications they use regardless of which application they are in (and not have to ‘log in’ to each application).
 It is closely related to ‘Customer experience’, cited above, and is something we are carefully looking into.

 One of the side-effects of iPaaS applications is that they are deliberately, or not, right at the heart of standardising the eco-system of disparate approaches to integration, authentication etc….

 We all have our different flavours and, in large part, iPaaS platforms exist because of the diversity of integration methodologies within the SaaS eco-system itself.

 Whilst diversity won’t ever be completely eradicated, there will be an increasing trend towards best-practise as customer experience and Open UI (see points above) drive the market.
 This is a continuing trend from previous years.